Apply Now for 2019 STEM Grants!

 Devon's Ingenuity STEM grant program is designed to help educators provide strategic, inventive and hands-on instruction to spark students' interest in these important subjects.

 Annual awards are made available in Oklahoma County, Western Oklahoma, Southeast New Mexico, North Texas, South Texas and Wyoming.
-Find your location below and learn more about the eligibility requirements.
-Application deadline is Oct.
-31, 2018.
+Find your location below and learn more about the eligibility requirements:

 - $50,000 in grants available.
 Be selected to win up to $25,000.